awesomerank/awesomerank.github.io/lists/notthetup/awesome-webaudio.md

 - [web-audio-recorder-js ★204 ⏳1Y](https://github.com/higuma/web-audio-recorder-js) - A library that records audio input (Web Audio API AudioNode object) and encodes to audio file image (Blob object).
 - [audiolet ★857 ⏳1Y](https://github.com/oampo/Audiolet) - A JavaScript library for real-time audio synthesis and composition from within the browser.
 - [playnote ★1](https://github.com/createbits/playnote) - Play your favorite instrument in the browser, with complex note intervals and scales.
-- [Recorderjs ★2398](https://github.com/mattdiamond/Recorderjs) - A plugin for recording/exporting the output of Web Audio API nodes.
+- [Recorderjs ★2459](https://github.com/mattdiamond/Recorderjs) - A plugin for recording/exporting the output of Web Audio API nodes.
+- [Rythm.js](https://okazari.github.io/Rythm.js/) - A javascript library that makes your page dance.

 ### Utilities
 - [resampler ★14 ⏳2Y](https://github.com/notthetup/resampler) - A utility for resampling audio.